scipy-conference/scipy_proceedings/papers/brett_naul/brett_naul.rst

-For advanced users or users who wish to delve into the source code corresponding to a workflow producing through the ``cesium`` web front end, we have provided the ability to produce an ``IPython`` notebook from a saved workflow with a single click.
+For advanced users or users who wish to delve into the source code corresponding to a workflow producing through the ``cesium`` web front end, we have provided the ability to produce a Jupyter notebook :cite:`perez2007` from a saved workflow with a single click.
 While our goal is to have the front end to be as robust and flexible as possible, ultimately there will always be special cases where an analysis requires tools which have not been anticipated, or where the debugging